Understanding Autonomic Dysfunction After a Concussion: Symptoms, Causes, and Treatment

 During this shift, the body shuts down some normal, but crucial, functions for a short period of time, (ie reproduction and digestion) so that it can fully focus energy on protecting the body from the life-threatening stressor.
 Once the body has dealt with the acute stressful event, it shifts to the parasympathetic nervous system (rest and digest).
 Eventually, the body shifts back to homeostasis (autonomic balance).

 When a large amount of stress continues over a long period of time, the body gets stuck in sympathetic overdrive and grows accustomed to such an ongoing cycle of intense stress that it doesn’t naturally shift back to the parasympathetic nervous system.
-A body in sympathetic in overdrive may look like this:

 A person with chronic stress is in a constant state of fight-or-flight mode, where some or all of their autonomic functions are shut down, eventually leading to or triggering the many painful and debilitating aforementioned issues with the body.